Table of contents:

 Since the EMLL (Mexican Wrestling Enterprise) appearance in 1933, national wrestling—Lucha libre—has been at the top of entertainment in Mexico.
 Numerous acrobatic trips, black comedy and drama elements, and sometimes even elaborate choreography united in this unique show whose magic is still there for us to grasp.

 In most cases, people in North America relate this wrestling to the WWE in the United States.
-Nevertheless, the Mexican Lucha Libre is older and the most artistic, colorful, and impressive experience ever.
+Nevertheless, the Mexican Lucha Libre is older and it’s the most artistic, colorful, and impressive experience ever.

 It is an extravagant way to see acrobatics and artistic movements on a higher and more extreme level.
 For example, a luchador (wrestler) can bring his mask into play in a memorable fight.
 If the other luchador is also masked, it is called mask versus mask; if the opponent is unmasked, it is called mask versus hair.